 For five days, conferences, debates and encounters punctuate the Cabourg Film Festival.
 Enough to give as much to see as to hear to cinema aficionados.

-Several juries get their hands dirty to reward their favorites during the closing ceremony of the Cabourg Film Festival: two juries made up of professionals, a jury formed by high school students from Normandy, and finally the spectators.
-It is in parallel with this event that the Festival's Swann d'Or committee meets and is entrusted with the difficult task of choosing its favorite works and artists, to reward them with a Swann d'Or.
+Several juries are helping out to reward their favorites during the closing ceremony of the Cabourg Film Festival.
+Two juries composed of professionals, a jury formed by high school students from Normandy, and finally the spectators.
+In parallel with this event, the Festival's Swann d'Or committee meets and is given the difficult task of choosing its favorite works and artists, to reward them with a Swann d'Or.
 Thus, a film, an actor, an actress, a director or a director and two revelations (female and male) have at each edition the chance to walk away with a prestigious prize.